modir/using-laminas-framework-book/version2/docs/doctrine_migrations.md

 The commands above make the application directory the current working directory and then run the `migrations:generate` console command.

-I> `DoctrineModule` and `DoctrineORMModule` provide several console commands that you can use for various I> database maintenance tasks (like generating or executing migrations).
-For the list of available commands, I> you can use the `list` command:
+> `DoctrineModule` and `DoctrineORMModule` provide several console commands that you can use for various
+> database maintenance tasks (like generating or executing migrations).
+For the list of available commands,
-I>
+> you can use the `list` command:
+>
-I> `./vendor/bin/doctrine-module list`
+> `./vendor/bin/doctrine-module list`

 Once you run the `migrations:generate` command, you will be able to find the newly created migration under the `APP_DIR/data/Migrations` directory.
 The file has a name like `VersionYYYYMMDDHHIISS.php`, where `YYYY` is current year, `MM` is current month, `DD` is current day,